Purpose and Mission

 - Keeping DFC’s Board of Directors, DFC’s CEO, and the U.S. Congress fully and currently informed

 Accordingly, the IG Act requires the IG to independently and objectively:

 - Conduct audits and investigations of DFC programs and operations

-- Report OIG activities to the DFC Board of Directors, DFC Management, and Congress semiannually as of March 31 and September 30 each year
+- Report OIG activities to the DFC Board of Directors, DFC Management, and Congress on a regular basis including through semiannual reports issued March 31 and September 30 each year

-- Work with DFC management on activities designed to promote economy, efficiency, and effectiveness or that combat fraud and abuse
+- Consult with DFC management on activities designed to promote economy, efficiency, and effectiveness or that combat fraud and abuse

 IGs are nonpartisan and are selected without regard to political affiliations.
 Although OIGs are located within their agencies, they must operate as independent entities to provide credible oversight.

 Under the IG Act, IGs are given broad statutory authorities, including access to all agency records and information.
 IGs also have the authority to subpoena relevant documents and information from non-federal organizations and individuals.
 Among other powers, IGs are authorized to: